Table of Contents

 |Phosphorous (Per 100g)||24mg|

 Interested to know what other fruit and vegetables are safe for your guinea pig?
-Check out our ultimate guide to what fruit and veg is safe for your Guinea Pig.
+Check out our ultimate guide to what fruit and veg are safe for your Guinea Pig.